 Here’s How You Can Use Motion Ads to Your Advantage

 There’s so much that can be done to captivate your audience’s severely limited attention spans with motion ads that it can be difficult to choose a place to start.
 Below, we have listed the many forms that motion ads can take to help you with a jumping off point.

 Probably the most obvious use of motion ads is to demonstrate what a product or a service could do, or as Facebook would put it, demo in motion.
 Showing what a product looks like on a person or how it’s used is the perfect place to start your journey through motion ads.

 Stop motion animation was old news, until it found a new life in digital advertising.
 Brands have found a way to leverage stop motion animation to tell entire stories and get their audiences engaged.
 It’s a quirky and fairly underused method of advertising, so well worth a shot.

-Similarly, kinetic or animated typography is a perfect way to send a message across or persuade the users to take an action.
+Similarly, kinetic or animated typography is a perfect way to send a message or persuade users to take action.
 It’s one of the best ways to integrate a call to action in your motion ad.